-Like all other investment banks Goldman Sachs was the poster boy of American capitalism till the market crash of 2008.
-Post the market melt down the investment bank received a lot of flak for reckless trading, multimillion dollar bonuses, golden parachutes for executives, etc. The bank was pulled out from certain bankruptcy by an investment by Warren Buffet and a $10 billion TARP bailout which the company paid back in less than a year and in the end the tax payers made a $1.4 billion profit.
+Like all other investment banks, Goldman Sachs was the poster boy of American capitalism till the market crash of 2008.
+Post the market meltdown, the investment bank received many flaks for reckless trading, multimillion-dollar bonuses, golden parachutes for executives, etc. The bank was pulled out from certain bankruptcy by an investment by Warren Buffet and a $10 billion TARP bailout which the company paid back in less than a year, and in the end, the taxpayers made a $1.4 billion profit.
 The investment bank is now stronger than ever and is delivering stellar profits.
-Did you know that the company hired a summer intern into its Investment Management unit who thought that Portugal is next to Mexico city.
-Needless to say she did not get a return offer.
-We have compiled a list of 10 less known but very interesting facts on Goldman Sachs after the jump.
+Did you know that the company hired a summer intern into its Investment Management unit who thought Portugal is next to Mexico City.
+Needless to say, she did not get a return offer.
+We have compiled a list of 10 less-known but very interesting facts on Goldman Sachs after the jump.

 No 10 – Unlike their rivals, Goldman’s equity research analysts never, ever go on TV to discuss their opinions.

 No 9 – 60% of their top executives are Jews, who only account for 2% of the US population.
 This is reportedly the highest ratio among peers.
 (Pictured above Chairman and CEO – Lloyd C. Blankfein)

 No 8 – It uses 1 million computing hours per day for risk management calculations.